Lyme Bay Chardonnay 2018 for English Wine Week 2020

 English wine – reasons to be cheerful

-Now I’m on record as saying that I think the future of English Wine is sparkling and indeed, 69% of all English wine is now bubbly.
+Now I’m on record saying that I think the future of English Wine is sparkling, and indeed, 69% of all English wine is now bubbly.
 Bubbles are what get Britain a place at the vinous top table.
 However, that position’s risk is to unfairly ignore the other 31%; English white, rosé and red still wine.
 Tranquil English wine has come a long way too.